Ovation (American TV channel): History

 The network's investment by The Weinstein Company would come into question in October 2017, when Harvey Weinstein's sexual assault and abuse allegations came to light.
 Two weeks after the first public reports, the network's board notified Harvey Weinstein on October 24 that he would be expelled from any further involvement in Ovation.
 Shortly after, TWC's interest in the network was fully terminated, saving Ovation LLC from the legal battle to come with TWC's bankruptcy.

 Carriage

 On December 18, 2012, Time Warner Cable announced plans to remove Ovation from its own systems as well as those operated by Bright House Networks (whose carriage agreements were negotiated by Time Warner).
-Time Warner Cable and BHN dropped Ovation at midnight Eastern Time on December 31, 2012.
+Time Warner Cable and Bright House Networks dropped Ovation at midnight Eastern Time on December 31, 2012.
 The two providers later reached an agreement to resume carriage of Ovation on October 16, 2013, reinstating the channel on TWC and BHN systems on January 1, 2014.

-The network was carried on Dish until April 6, 2015, when it was removed from that provider at a nadir for the network where it originated little to no programming and had drifted towards carrying low-prestige Hollywood films out of format.
-Providers refused to renew the network under this guise, and by 2017, it had begun to acquire overseas and prestige product anew to avert the network's demise.

 Programming

-Ovation programming is a mix of original and acquired television series, films, documentaries and specials, targeting a multi-generational audience.
+Ovation programming is a mix of original and acquired television series, films, documentaries, and specials, targeting a multi-generational audience.